MahmoudThePeltist/Rust-CLI-App/README.md

     * Asserting truth using `assert!()` marcro and equality using `assert_eq!()` marcro
     * causing panic using `panic!()` marcro, using `#[should_panic]` attribute
     * Running tests using `cargo test` + ignoring tests using `#[ignore]` attribute
+* Handling JSON
+    * Mocking JSON using rust raw strings
+    * Parsing JSON into a readable form using `serde` json value
+    * Parsing JSON and converting it into structs automatically using `serde` derive